doooooit/vue2.7-vite-template/README.md

 ## Recommended

-😃 [@antfu/ni](https://github.com/antfu/ni) - A awesome little tool to use the right package manager
+[@antfu/ni](https://github.com/antfu/ni) - 😃 A awesome little tool to help you use the right package manager.